axa-group/bauta.js/docs/developer-experience/readme.md

 Another way of seeing this is that when using fastify, bauta.js is used as plugin.
 In any case the message is the same: your application does not have to bother with schema validation or other technical details because is being done by the abstractions provided by bauta.js together with the chosen server framekwork.

+## Next steps

+After this, depending on your preferences you may do the following:

+- You may go to the main documentation page [here](../../README.md) and read further documentation.
+- You may go and check our guides [here](../guides/hello-world.md) and [here](../guides/testing.md);
+- If you want firsthand contact with the code you can check our example projects for express [bautajs-express-example](../../packages/bautajs-express-example/) and for fastify [bautajs-fastify-example](../../packages/bautajs-fastify-example/).

+### Should I learn bauta.js using express or fastify?

+First of all, if you have already made a choice based on your preferences or your needs, then ignore this section.

+However, if you have doubts about whether you should learn bauta.js using fastify or express, then we recommend the following: Start learning bauta.js using the server library that you are more familiar with.
+You may know express best because it has been around for more years.
+Or it could be that you know best fastify because you have not used or stopped using express.
+The point is to try to avoid learning two things at the same time.

+Finally, if you know little about both express and fastify, then at bauta.js level it does not matter which of the two you decide to learn.
+Fastify is more performant and its abstractions are more modern, so if you have to learn one server framework it may be the most modern.
+But fastify has a slighty higher learning curve than express, so you may start learning bauta.js using express as well[^5].

+If you are still unsure, you can compare both example projects [bautajs-express-example](../../packages/bautajs-express-example/) and [bautajs-fastify-example](../../packages/bautajs-fastify-example/).
+You will see that at bauta.js the code is almost similar but how the server is started depends on each library particularities.

 [^1]: With bauta.js it is possible to expose a Mercurius graphql endpoint, but that is not a common scenario.